kenvandine/steam-snap/README-amd64-artifact-generation.txt

     }
 }
 ^ This is what fixed the "missing vulkan" errors
+4. On an amd64 machine, `snap download gaming-graphics-core24 --channel kisak-fresh/candidate
+5. unsquashfs the components into the correct directories in the x86 rootfs
-4. Re-tar and upload to remote
+6. Re-tar and upload to remote

 The steam-amd64 artifact can be generated as follows:
 1. On an amd64 machine, `snap download steam`